l'histoire - Fondation pour Genève l'histoire - Fondation pour Genève

 The history of the Foundation

-45 years at the service of International Geneva
+Almost 50 years at the service of International Geneva

 The Fondation pour Genève was created in 1976 by a group of Geneva personalities wishing to contribute to the reputation of Geneva in Switzerland and in the world.
 The first edition of the Foundation’s Prize was organized in 1978.
 Subsequently, the Foundation developed a whole series of initiatives aimed at facilitating the reception of internationals, with the desire still intact today to strengthen the links between international Geneva and local Geneva.